venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

 apk add wireless-tools wpa_supplicant linux-firmware util-linux
 ```

-Those are the minimal packages to work, if you already have wired method internet,
+Those are the minimal packages to work, `linux-firmware` is a huge package because at this point
+we dont know witch firmwares will need for your wifi card so if you already have wired method internet,
-just install all the need packages as:
+just install all the need packages (otherwise you must download a huge amount of packages as `linux-firmware-xxx` etc):

 ```
-apk add wireless-tools wpa_supplicant dbus-libs libnl3 pcsc-lite-libs linux-firmware util-linux
+apk add wireless-tools wpa_supplicant dbus-libs libnl3 pcsc-lite-libs linux-firmware util-linux arch-install-scripts
 ```

 > **Warning** since Alpine 3.15 the `rfkill` program is at `util-linux-misc` package, and not
-in the `util-linux` package cos was splited so you must install it in recent alpine versions.
+in the `util-linux` package cos was splited so we forced with `arch-install-scripts` package!

 ### 3 - configure wireless devices